My Minimally Invasive Style of Literary Transation

 Some translators compare this work to building a bridge.
 As a metaphor of physical space I consider it more like building a parallel location for the readers to leap into and visit by any means of conveyance.
 The various translations posted under the Italian and French tabs on this site are examples of how this works for me.

-This approach works for me as much for translating literature as it does for translating anything, such as a contract, some engineering specs, a medical text or a software interface.
+This is also my approach for translating anything, such as a contract, some engineering specs, a medical text or a software interface.

 Rhyme or Meter?

 When translating poetry that rhymes, I may put rhymes into my translation, if I am able to find them (as I did here, in the first two stanzas of Gaspara Stampa’s seventh sonnet).
 Usually, I will not find rhymes so easily and I prefer not to manipulate the translation just to produce rhymes.
 I prefer to translate into blank verse, which allows me to write for meter without regard for rhyme.
 This also lets me stay closer to the original language.
 I prefer to respect the author’s imagery and choice of words, rather than to have to change that simply in order for the translation to produce rhymes.
 An example of this is my translation of Michelangelo’s sonnet XVII in comparison to another translation done over 100 years ago (on the same page).